8 Reasons Your Swim Cap Slides Off

 1. Wearing the Wrong Type of Cap

-Some caps, such as a lycra swim cap, aren’t the best when it comes to lap swimming.
-Or competitive swimming for that matter!
+Wearing the wrong cap can make your swim cap slide off.
+Some caps, such as a lycra swim cap, aren’t the best when it comes to lap swimming or competitive swimming because they’re so loose fitting.
 Instead, they’re best suited for water aerobics, therapy, or even lessons.

 An alternative to a lycra swim cap is latex or silicone caps.
 They offer a tighter fit on your head and are less likely to slide off.
+Some people may find latex or silicone caps uncomfortable though.
+Personally, I’m not a fan of latex because it pulls at my hair more than a silicone cap.

 Related article: Your Quick Guide to Swim Caps

-2. Too Much Conditioner or Product
+2. Too Much Conditioner or Hair Product

 To help prevent this, wet your hair and rinse out the product before you get into the pool.
 This will remove any product you might have in your hair still and can help keep your cap from falling off while you swim.